 On the front of the brush handle is the main panel that is home to the power and cleaning mode buttons as well as the cleaning mode icons and battery status information.

 A long oval shape, the panel runs almost the entirety of the brush handle, top to bottom.

-It is within this panel that the primary colour accents of each brush are placed.
+It is within this panel that the primary color accents of each brush are placed.

-As I have purchased the anthracite grey model, the panel is grey.
-Buy the black, blush pink or rose gold options, and that panel would be that chosen colour.
+As I have purchased the sakura pink, the panel is, well, pink.
+Buy the black, white or purple options, and that panel would be that chosen color.

 At the top of the panel is a smaller oval shape that contains 2 buttons.